SoftwareTestingQALyit2018Test/2_Simple_Unit_Test_CLI_Java_Packages/README.md

 ## Comments

-1. We can see the attraction of wizards and builders in IDEs - we won't need to keep track of project directory trees, project root directories, and various paths to classes, jarfiles etc.
+1. We can see the obvious attraction of wizards and builders in IDEs - we won't need to keep track of project directory trees, project root directories, and various paths to classes, jarfiles etc.
-2. But we can see exactly what is going on under the bonnet.
+2. But we can see exactly what is going on under the bonnet with these examples.
 3. And we can see the relationship between the SUT and the tests that exercise it.

 <script src="https://code.jquery.com/jquery-3.2.1.slim.min.js" integrity="sha384-KJ3o2DKtIkvYIK3UENzmM7KCkRr/rE9/Qpg6aAZGJwFDMVNA/GpGFF93hXpG5KkN" crossorigin="anonymous"></script>